outlyerapp/dalmatiner-docker/README.md

 To send metrics in configure a StatsD client to connect to localhost:8125.
 Alternatively, configure collectors with a Graphite backend to localhost:2003.
 To view metrics connect to http://localhost:3000 and use admin / admin to login.

+If you are running docker-machine you will need to send metrics into your $DOCKER_HOST IP in addition to changing the Dalmatiner data source in Grafana.

 ## Getting Started